-- Now there is a little boney tissue at the base of the tentacle called the beak.
-Squeeze just above the base of the tentacle and the boney tissue should pop right off, then discard it.
+- Now there is a little bony tissue at the base of the tentacle called the beak.
+Squeeze just above the base of the tentacle and the bony tissue should pop right off, then discard it.

-- The is also boney cartilage inside the tail section.
+- The is also bony cartilage inside the tail section.
 Insert your fingers into the squid, feel around for the cartilage, grab it, and pull it out.

-- Finally, you can also remove the skin, although this is optional because the skin is also edible.
-You can easily peel the skin off with just your fingers or using a small knife to scrape it off.
+- Finally, you can remove the skin, although this is optional because the skin is also edible.
+You can easily peel the skin off with just your fingers or use a small knife to scrape it off.

 - Give the squid and its tentacles a rinse with cool water.
-Then path dry and its ready to use for a delicious bowl of squid and fregola salad.
+Then pat dry and it’s ready to use for a delicious bowl of squid and fregola salad.

 Squid and Fregola